 This "pause" came after a long boom.
 Chile’s home prices rose 67% from 2004 to 2016.
 Even during the global financial crisis of 2009 there was only a small decline of 0.7% (from May to September 2009).
 In 2010 the earthquake hit house prices.
 But in 2011, house prices bounced back, rising 9.5%, followed by 5.5% growth in 2012, 4.2% in 2013, and 11.7% in 2014, as strong demand accumulated in the northwest and southern areas of Greater Santiago from the beginning of 2014, mainly in the apartment market.
 In 2015, house prices in Greater Santiago rose 4.4%.

 Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents.
 However there are some restrictions regarding land located near the boundaries of the country.
 Chile has strong legal protection of property rights.

-Chile was struck by an 8.8 magnitude earthquake on February 27 2010, and a tsunami.
+After the February 27 2010 earthquake centred on Valparaiso, there was a large-scale reconstruction effort and the housing ministry (Ministerio de Vivienda y Urbanismo de Chile or MINVU) allocated US$2.5 billion worth of subsidies, and committed to rebuilding 220,000 homes.
 The earthquake, the sixth largest ever recorded, affected six regions of central and southern Chile inhabited by around 12 million people or around 75% of Chile’s population.